 Valentine’s Day is for all things sweet, from sweet-smelling flowers to sugar-filled chocolates.
 However, if you’re not buying local for the big day, things may quickly turn sour thanks to costly scams and disappointed valentines.

-Each year, Americans collectively spend close to $20 billion on Valentine’s Day, according to Forbes and Statista.
-On average, men spend more than $133 each and women spend more than $62 each.
+Each year, Americans collectively spend close to $30 billion on Valentine’s Day, according to the National Retail Federation.
 That’s hard-earned money that could be re-circulated through the local economy when spent at locally-owned flower shops and chocolatiers.
 All too often, though, it seems like that money ends up in a scam operation run by a distant organization.

 Valentine’s Day scams come in many forms – and local florists have seen them all.
 You may receive a phony email that appears to come from a florist, asking you to re-enter your credit card information to confirm your purchase.
 Or, if you order through a large, online service, you may be paying for a much different flower arrangement than your valentine will receive.